From Open Houses to Offers and Negotiations

 Presenting the Offer

-Unfortunately, that may not be the only outcome!
-Instead of a simple “yes”, the seller could outright reject your offer and (possible) a negotiation process could begin.
-Or the seller could agree and you have a contract (our preferred outcome too!)
+Unfortunately, that may not be the only outcome.
+Instead of a simple “yes,” the seller could reject your offer and a (possible) negotiation process could begin.
+Or, the seller could agree and you have a contract (our preferred outcome, too)!

 No matter what happens next, having a good agent or attorney review the details of all legal communications and contracts is critical.

 In every home-buying contract, there are several components on the negotiation table: home repairs, real estate taxes, HOA fees, etc. But when it comes to the overall sale price, how far south are buyers able to drive the sale?
 Is there a general rule of thumb when it comes to lowering the price?
 And at what point does the seller simply walk away?
 Here are some helpful things to keep in mind when negotiating a home’s sale price.

 Another one of the valuable abilities your agent brings to the table is a clear picture of the home’s true market value.
 If the listing price is above that, then you may have some wiggle room to negotiate.
 Unless you are considering a “stale” home that has spent some time on the market, you’ll be hard-pressed to find anyone dipping below the home’s value.
 If the home you are looking at is already at market value, don’t wait – lock that one down.

 Again, your agent is an invaluable resource on this one.
 They will know if homes are selling for 3% below the asking price or 13%.
 Depending on the market, a seller could see an offer at 5% below asking as a slap in the face, while in other markets, an offer at 15% below is common.
 Ask your agent if this is a house to negotiate on, and how far you should go.
 Negotiating the home price within 90% of the asking price is not uncommon; 25% below the asking price is rare.